szarroug3/recipes/recipes/meals/golden_chicken_schnitzel_with_roasted_potatoes_broccoli_and_a_creamy_honey_dijon_dipper.md

 3. Pat chicken* dry with paper towels; place between 2 large pieces of plastic wrap.
 Pound with a mallet or rolling pin until chicken is about 1/2 inch thick.
 Season all over with salt and pepper.
 TIP: If your cutlets are already 1/2 inch thick, skip the pounding.

 #### Coat & Cook Chicken:
-1. Brush chicken all over with half the sour cream (you’ll use the rest in the next step).
+1. Brush chicken all over with half the sour cream (you'll use the rest in the next step).
 Working one piece at a time, press chicken into panko mixture to coat on both sides.
 2. Heat a 1/3-inch layer of oil in a large, heavy-bottomed pan over medium-high heat.
 Once oil is shimmering and hot enough that a pinch of panko mixture sizzles when added to the pan, add chicken and cook until crust is golden brown and chicken is cooked through, 3-5 minutes per side.
 3. Transfer to a paper-towel-lined plate.